ironsmile/nedomi/README.md

 For example consider the situation when you've set your `listen` directive to ":80" and you have two domains for pointing to the IP of the machine but only one of them has a virtual host.
 Using the second one (or the IP itself) will be able to see the status page.

+## Benchmarks

+Measuring performance with benchmarks is a hard job.
+We've tried to do it as best as possible.
+We used mainly [wrk](https://github.com/wg/wrk) for our benchmarks.
+Included in the repo is [one of our best scipts](tools/wrk_test.lua) and few [results form running it](benchmark-results) at various stages of the development.

+This benchmark script tries to behave like a real users watching videos.
+It seeks from place to place, it likes some videos more than others.
+Also, it is more likely to watch the beginning of the video.

 ## Limitations

 Needless to say this is a young project.
 There are things which we know are required from any good cache server but we simple haven't time to put in.